jezhumble/lapm/syllabus.md

 * [One on Ones template](https://www.manager-tools.com/system/files/documents/docs/Manager-Tools_One_on_One_Basics.pdf) by Manager Tools
 * _Out of the Crisis_ by W. Edwards Deming
 * _Lean Enterprise_ by Jez Humble, Joanne Molesky, and Barry O'Reilly

+### Assignment

+Choose one of [Deming's 14 points for management](https://deming.org/management-system/fourteenpoints), and write a 200-300 word short essay on its implications for product management.

 ## Unit 8 - Case Study: Continuous Improvement